-Financial reporting by NFPs provides information to users to demonstrate effective stewardship and accountability, and to assist their decisionmaking.
+Financial reporting by NFPs provides information to users to demonstrate effective stewardship and accountability, and to assist their decision-making.
 NFPs are normally accountable to those that provide them with resources, and those that depend on them for the services or goods they provide.

 The financial reporting by NFPs provides information on how they have discharged their accountability obligations about the management of the resources entrusted to them for the delivery of services or goods to stakeholders, and compliance with legislation, or other authority that governs the delivery of services or goods and other operations.
 Financial reporting by NFPs is also intended to aid users by providing information that assists them in deciding whether or not to provide resources including financial resources.
 For example, a private donor looking to make a significant monetary donation to a charity may examine and analyse its financial statements to establish the financial performance and stability of the entity before making a donation.

 Often NFP financial statements are independently audited or reviewed.
 This may be undertaken to comply with statutory or other requirements, or voluntarily by the NFP.

 An audit or review provides additional comfort or assurance to users about the accuracy of information contained in the financial statements.

 The form and content of financial statements prepared by NFPs can vary significantly depending on their size, type, and statutory or other requirements.
-This guide includes excerpts from the financial statements of a small to medium-sized charitable NFP.
-Future iterations of this guide will also address financial statements that smaller or micro NFPs prepare, including those that are prepared on a cashbasis.
-The following section considers the different types of financial statements prepared by NFPs in more detail.
+This guide includes excerpts from the financial statements of a small to medium-sized charitable NFP reporting under Tier 2 of the financial reporting framework implemented for entities with accounting periods beginning on or after 1 April 2015.
+This guide also makes reference to smaller NFPs who are able to produce accounts on a cash accounting basis, and to those able to prepare their financial statements under the Special Purpose Financial Reporting Framework (SPFR).